How Social Media Can Help You

-You want to fill your classes, get more clients, fill those last two spots you have, sell your workshops, teacher trainer, merchandise or even retreats.
+You want to fill your classes, get more clients, fill those last two spots you have, sell your workshops, teacher trainers, merchandise, or even retreats.
 And, you’re probably wondering how Social Media can help you.
-You’ve been posting, going live, liking others and feeling like you know less and less every day.
+You’ve been posting, going live, liking others, and feeling like you know less and less every day.
 On top of all of that, you’re busy.
 Are these posts even working?
 Or, maybe you’re sitting there reading this “thinking I don’t even want to do social media!
 Are you going to make me?”

 Let’s get super real and clear for a moment.
 I will NEVER force anyone to market in a way that doesn’t resonate with them.
 And, so if you prefer to use your social media to show pictures of your pup, cat or food then stick with it!
 But, don’t complain that social media doesn’t help you fill your classes.

 While we are being frank together I cannot stress enough that you do not need tons of followers.
 Unless you are trying to teach people all over the world you just need to be known in your community.
 So, when you look at your “insights” you should see that most of your followers are from your city.
 If you’re living in Nashville, TN and most of your followers are in Los Angeles you’re going to have a hard time getting us into a session with you!
 We don’t go outside a couple of miles radius.

 Now that we got those things out of the way a little bit let’s dive in a bit about what you need to be clear on before using social media for your business.

 What do you want to happen after you post?
 Are you interested in people coming to take from you in person, in a class, online?
 People cannot read your mind.
 So, you need to make sure it’s clear what you want them to do in your post.
 And, so that you can measure if you’re getting what you want from your posts you need to be honest with what you want.